This page pertains to University of Illinois at Urbana-Champaign students who wish to take a NetMath® self-paced course.

 - During certain times of the year, such as the end of the Spring semester, colleges take longer to respond to approval requests.
 This causes delays in processing UIUC NetMath course registrations.
 College advisors may be waiting on final course grades for the semester and also busy with graduating students.
 We strongly suggest students keep this in mind when submitting their registration requests and plan accordingly.
 We encourage you to submit your request at least two weeks in advance of your desired course start date.

-All degree-seeking University of Illinois at Urbana-Champaign students enrolling in Math 112, 115, 220, or 234 are required to obtain a minimum ALEKS PPL placement score of 40% (Math 112), 65% (Math 115 and Math 234) or 80% (Math 220).
+All degree-seeking University of Illinois at Urbana-Champaign students enrolling in Math 112, 115, or 220 are required to obtain a minimum ALEKS PPL placement score of 40% (Math 112), 65% (Math 115) or 80% (Math 220).
 AP credit and previous coursework do not satisfy nor exempt you from this requirement.
 For more information, please visit the ALEKS page.

 UIUC students have to pay the same tuition as non-UIUC students for 16 week Academic Year (AY) term NetMath courses.
 These courses are offered for on-demand enrollment as self-paced options, therefore they are billed separately from your University of Illinois undergraduate tuition charges.
 Most types of financial aid do not apply to these sections because they are not semester based.
 Certain types of tuition assistance, such as those offered by the US Military, may apply.
 If you have questions regarding financial aid eligibility, please contact the campus Office of Student Financial Aid at: 217-333-0100 or firstname.lastname@example.org